What should I bring?

 How will we get in and out of the boat?

 At the dock you will step in using the pontoon (pictures of our vessels are in our private charter and FAQ sections of our website).
 When you are ready to enter the water, you will sit on the pontoon and slide into the water off the side of the boat.
-You will exit the water using a strong, secure, stable ladder along with assistance from the captain and crew.
+You will exit the water using a strong, secure metal ladder that rests on the side of the pontoon.

 How deep will the water be?